Introduction to Block Cipher modes

 - The IV is encrypted using the key and form encrypted IV.
 Plain text and leftmost 8 bits of encrypted IV are combined using XOR and produce the ciphertext.

-- For the next stage, the ciphertext which is form in the previous stage is used as an IV for the next iteration. the same procedure is followed for all blocks.
+- For the next stage, the ciphertext, which is the form in the previous stage, is used as an IV for the next iteration.
+The same procedure is followed for all blocks.

 5. CTR Mode